The Pastors Tale

 The Challenge

-Resources for studying Gods word might not lead to a revival around the world, that is ultimately the Holy Spirits work.
+Resources for studying God's word might not lead to a revival around the world.
+Revival and evangelism are ultimately the work of the Holy Spirit.
 They are important for equipping pastors and church leaders to know and teach the word.